sinmark/simple-cpp-template/README.md

 git submodule init
 git submodule update
 ```

-The project has been tested the most with Visual Studio Code, so this is the
-editor I recommend.

 More options that you can set for the project can be found in the
 [`cmake/StandardSettings.cmake` file](cmake/StandardSettings.cmake).
 For certain